MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 ---
-title: "Part 1: Create resources to build a custom chat application with the prompt flow SDK"
+title: "Part 1: Create resources to build a custom chat app"
 titleSuffix: Azure AI Studio
-description:  Learn how to build a RAG-based chat app using the prompt flow SDK.
-This tutorial is part 1 of a 3-part tutorial series, and shows how to create the resources you'll need for parts 2 and 3.
+description:  Build a custom chat app using the prompt flow SDK.
+Part 1 of a 3-part tutorial series, which shows how to create the resources you'll need for parts 2 and 3.
 manager: scottpolly
 ms.service: azure-ai-studio
 ms.topic: tutorial